 Simple English definitions for legal terms

-Read a random definition: ignoring
+Read a random definition: letter of undertaking

 Term: PROBABILIS CAUSA LITIGANDI